MEleonoraRossi/Phylogenomics-Tutorial/Tutorial.md

 ```sh
 ```

 To run a coalescent analysis you can use ASTRAL.
-The input for ASTRAL are the single gene trees for
+The input for ASTRAL are the single gene trees for each of the ortholouges we have infered.
+Astral assume that